RocketChat/docs-old/5. Administrator Guides/Account Settings/README.md

 ## Registration

-- __Default username prefix suggestion__: This is the prefix that will be suggested when a user is creating a username. <!-- Not Sure -->
+- __Default username prefix suggestion__: This is the prefix that will be suggested when a user is creating a username.
 - __Require Name For Signup__: If this is set to true, the name of the user will be required to create a account.
 - __Require Password Confirmation__: If this is set to true, the user will have to input his password twice when registering.
 - __Email Verification__: If this is set to true, users will have to confirm their email via a confirmation email sent to their email.
 (For this setting work, the SMTP settings must be already set up.
 See [Email Configuration](/5.%20Administrator%20Guides/1.%20Setup))